lehrblogger/lehrblogger.com-octopress/source/_posts/2012-01-06-secrets-make-you-slow.md

 categories:
   - commentary
 excerpt: Companies that are secretive about their in-progress products are at a significant disadvantage.
-footnotes:
-  - "Apple is a special case, but it's worth noting that not everything they make is successful."
 thanks:
   - name: Jorge
     link: "http://twitter.com/jorgeo"